Herbie34/Nagios2GoogleChat/README.md

 * Copy the script to your plugin directory. (paths may vary)

-* Edit the webhook url and thread id.
+* Create gchat.cfg and edit the webhook url and thread id.
+(example in gchat.cfg.sample)

 * Define the new gchat notification commands in Nagios.
 (example in gchat_commands.cfg, modify paths as required)